-Located in an old Cistercian abbey, the museum showcases the history and artistic evolution of the crystal factory through no less than 250 pieces.
-A movie shares testimonials from former Val Saint-Lambert workers and it’s even possible to attend a live glass-making demonstration at independent glass studio Atelier Christophe Genard.
+The museum is located in an old Cistercian abbey and showcases the history and artistic evolution of the crystal factory through no less than 250 pieces.
+A movie shares testimonials from former Val Saint-Lambert workers and it's even possible to attend a live glass-making demonstration at independent glass studio Atelier Christophe Genard.

 Also fun are the five interactive glass sculptures by the Belgian artist Bernard Tirtiaux and the Scenery Show that takes you through the art of glass-making from its beginning until now.

 My favorite parts of the Scenery Show (which is actually a parcour you follow) were the beginning, where you get the impression of being in a hot air balloon flying over the site of the crystal factory as it changed throughout the ages, and the room which shows you various roles glass plays in our everyday lives.

 There's also a shop and cafe and visitors can wander around the gardens to see the historical buildings from the outside.

 From Val Saint-Lambert it's less than a 10-minute drive to the Préhistomuseum in Flemalle.
 My main reason for visiting this museum was its bistro.

 Aside from regular bistro dishes, the Archéobistrot serves a tasting menu that takes you through the ages of men.